Tips for Successfully Selling Items for Others on eBay

 - For any questions about how taxes work with consignment, consult a local financial professional such as an accountant.
 Consignment is not a new concept (for example, consignment stores have been around for decades) but you may have questions about how it is different than selling items for yourself.

-Gather the Facts - Ask the Right Questions from the Beginning
+Gather the Facts and Ask the Right Questions From the Beginning

 It is a good idea to ask the right questions and nip any problems in the bud from the start.
 Here is a list of basic questions to ask the person who wants you to sell something for them.